Wills17/Rainfall-Prediction/README.md

 # Rainfall Prediction

-This project aims to predict rainfall using multiple machine learning models.
+This project aims to predict rainfall using machine learning models.
 The dataset comprises weather-related features, with the target variable indicating whether it rained or not.

 ## Project Structure